Deviltrades/PIPAURA/replit.md

 ## System Architecture

+### CRITICAL: Environment Separation
+**IMPORTANT**:
+- **Replit** = Development environment ONLY (local testing with Neon database)
+- **Supabase** = Production backend database (all schemas, tables, RLS policies)
+- **Vercel** = Production frontend and serverless API deployment

+**Database Schema Management**:
+- All production schema changes MUST be made directly in Supabase (via Supabase Dashboard SQL Editor)
+- Replit's Neon database is for local development testing only
+- Never push schema changes to Neon expecting them to appear in production
+- Frontend always connects to Supabase, NOT Neon

 ### Frontend
 The client-side is a React 18 and TypeScript application using `shadcn/ui` (built on Radix UI), Tailwind CSS for styling (light/dark themes, responsiveness), React Query for server state management, Wouter for routing, and React Hook Form with Zod for form validation.

 ### Backend & Deployment
 **Development (Replit)**: Express server (`server/proxy-with-cron.ts`) handles all API routes, Stripe operations, and cron endpoints.
 Vite dev server runs on port 5173, proxied through Express on port 5000.
+Uses Neon database for local testing.

 **Production (Vercel + Supabase)**:
 - Frontend deployed as static Vite build to Vercel